pierrepita/cidacs-cluster/documentation/tutorial.md

 #### Hosts File

-When a DNS server is not available, accessing one node from another by SSH is done by using the full IP address number.
+When a DNS server is not available, accessing one node from another by SSH is done typing the full IP address number.
-One better option is to setup host names for each node.
+A better option is to setup host names for each node.
 Thus, the user can access the nodes by typing their host names, which is easier for humans to deal with.
 The following lines were added to the `/etc/hosts` file of each node: